 - Create Pinterest-ready pins in all blog posts – Use quality images, legible fonts, and specific headlines

-- Learn how to create board covers to further define my branding
+- Create board covers to define my branding further

 - Refine my design skills for pins from my blogs.